lsst/rtn-028/index.rst

    :name: fig-distributions-of-wall-times
    :alt: Figure 7

 To illustrate this more explicitly, in Figure 8, we plot the mean wall times for compute- and datastore-intensive operations versus # concurrent process, scaled to the 16-process values.
 The wall time scalings for compute and datastore operations are clearly different, as we would expect.
-The horizontal dotted line is the ratio of the maximum boost frequency to the base frequency for SDF-Rome CPUs, and it suggestively passes through the 128-process point. **However, monitoring of**  ``/proc/cpuinfo`` **while running on an SDF-Rome node seems to indicate that the nodes are locked at their CPU base frequencies of 2 GHz.**
+The horizontal dotted line is the ratio of the maximum boost frequency to the base frequency for SDF-Rome CPUs, and it suggestively passes through the 128-process point.
+Notably, monitoring of  ``/proc/cpuinfo`` while running on an SDF-Rome node seems to indicate that the nodes are locked at their CPU base frequencies of 2 GHz.
+However, using the `perf <https://perf.wiki.kernel.org/index.php/Main_Page>`__ tool to profile the ISR pipetasks shows that several effects, includng TDP scaling, are affecting the overall throughput as a function of the number of concurrent processes.

-**Figure 8**: Mean wall time for compute- and datastore-intensive operations versus # concurrent processes.
+**Figure 8**: Mean wall time for compute- and datastore-intensive operations versus #concurrent processes.

 .. figure:: /_static/isr_wall_time_vs_nproc_SDF.png
    :name: fig-wall-time-vs-nproc